BMW S55 vs. B58: Performance, Tuning, Internals, & Sound

 Both are very reliable engines; the B58 will have cheaper maintenance

-All in all, both of these engines are much more reliable than BMWs turbo V8 engines that offer similar power.
 If you take proper care of these with frequent oil changes and don’t abuse them while they are cold, they should stay trouble-free for hundreds of thousands of miles.
 Even so, the B58 is a bit easier to live with since it’s not expensive to keep running.

 Conclusion: Is the B58 better than the S55?

-The S55 is a much more exciting and capable engine from the factory which is why you can find one in cars such as the BMW M3, BMW M4, and the M2 CS.
+The S55 is a much more exciting and capable engine from the factory which is why you can find one in track-ready cars such as the BMW M3, BMW M4, and the M2 CS.

 It is a clear high-performance engine with an angry character, with a clear emphasis on performance and top-end power.
 Accordingly, the S55 likes to be pushed, and it is at home at high RPMs.